Frank Leland

-Frank C. Leland (1869 – November 14, 1914) was an American baseball player, field manager and club owner in the Negro leagues.
+Frank C. Leland (1869 – November 14, 1914) was an American professional baseball player, field manager and club owner in the Negro leagues.

 Early life and career beginnings

 Leland was born in Memphis, Tennessee.
 He attended Fisk University in Nashville, Tennessee from 1879 to 1886.

 He began his professional career with the Washington Capital Cities in the 1887 National League of Colored Baseball Clubs, a team which played no league games before the experiment collapsed.
 He "moved to Chicago and was instrumental in organizing and developing five successful baseball teams in that city" (Riley, 475).

 In 1888, he organized the black amateur Union Base Ball Club, with sponsorship from some of Chicago's black businessmen, Henry Elby, Albert Donegan, and W. S. Peters.
 Leland obtained a lease from the city government to play at South Side Park, a 5,000-seat facility.
 In 1898 his team went pro and became the Chicago Unions.

 He played outfield with the Unions in the 1880s.
 Leland also worked as the umpire for the club in the first few years.
 He also worked as the traveling manager of the Chicago Unions.

 In 1901 he merged the Unions and the Columbia Giants to form the Chicago Union Giants.
 This became the top Negro league team in the Midwest.